- Purchase the complete Expat Arrivals Melbourne Guide (PDF)

 With seating able to accommodate over 100,000 spectators, the vibe at the MCG is electric.
 Watching a cricket game at this venue is an essential experience so don't pass up the opportunity, particularly if a touring international team is in town.

-Soccer is also popular, and games are held from August to February.
-Additionally, the tennis at the Australian Open in January is definitely a sporting highlight, regardless of whether one is a tennis pro or simply a professional people watcher.
+The tennis at the Australian Open in January is definitely a sporting highlight, regardless of whether one is a tennis pro or simply a professional people-watcher.

 Nightlife in Melbourne

-Once the working week is over, it is normal for those who have put in hard hours to head straight to happy hour at their favourite bar or pub.
+Once the work week is over, those who have put in hard hours tend to head straight to happy hour at their favourite bar or pub.
 From then until the weekend draws to a close, expats are sure to find locals having social drinks either in the city or close to the city centre.